catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 speaker: dnphilipshee

 ---
+Summary:
+What do people traditionally attribute value to?
+What about the Christians in TJC?
+Let’s talk about the traditional assets of value.
+Many attribute value to material possessions.
+What do people associate value to?

+1. Food and clothing
+2. Status, recognition, knowledge

 There was a student who said to his teacher, “You are teaching useless things!”
 The teacher heard that, thought for a while and responded, “You should not be saying such things about yourself.”